 Where can I find my registration time?

-Your registration time for the following semester is released in the middle of the previous semester (e.g., your registration time for spring can typically be viewed sometime after mid-semester break).
-To view your time, log in to VitNet and click “My Registration Time” under “Registration” on the left-hand side of the Students menu.
+Your registration time for the following semester is posted in Student Planning in the middle of the previous semester (e.g., your registration time for spring can typically be viewed sometime after mid-semester break).
+Here is guide to finding your registration date and time.

 Why can’t I register for classes?